eliot-akira/mbob/README.md

     build: cp $src/*.html $dest

-    # if there is no dev command, build will be used
+    # if there is no dev command, build will be run

-    # if there is no entry, define watch at task level
+    # if there is no entry, optionally define watch at task level

     watch: $src/*.html
   }